tycrek/ass/README.md

 | **`X-Ass-Webhook-Username`** | (Optional) the "username" of the Webhook; can be set to whatever you want |
 | **`X-Ass-Webhook-Avatar`** | (Optional) URL to an image to use as the Webhook avatar.
 Use the **full** URL including `https://` |

-Webhooks will show the filename, mimetype, size, upload timestamp, thumbail, and a link to delete the file.
+Webhooks will show the filename, mimetype, size, upload timestamp, thumbail, & a link to delete the file.
 To disable webhooks, simply remove the headers from your config.

 ## Dashboard frontends